sendle/sendle-fed-exercise/README.md

-# Sendle Front End Developer take home exercise
+# Sendle front end developer take home exercise

 **DO NOT FORK THIS REPOSITORY IN GITHUB, CLONE IT AND FOLLOW THE INSTRUCTIONS FOR SUBMISSION AT THE END OF THE README**